 This is really how most custom framers and frame shops make their frames.
-They simply order molding, cut it to size and nail or staple it together.
+They simply order molding, cut it to size and v-nail it together.

 There are pros and cons to this process which I'll cover on another page but for our purposes here, the thing to remember is that molding will save you the time of making your own rails and the need to purchase any tools.

 If you don't pay to have the rails cut to size for you...

 ...you will need a way to cut the molding to length.

 The cheapest way to do this, and without buying any power tools, is to use a miter box and handsaw.

 You can pick these up at the Home Depot or Lowe's or any hardware store for a grand total of UNDER $20.

 If you take your time and measure properly you can successfully cut matching lengths and create a nice frame.

 I recommend that you have the rails cut to length for you.
 Mitre boxes are not as accurate if you are not VERY careful while cutting and measuring.

 I cover the actual steps to cutting molding and the assembly process here.
 Everything you find there will apply to making a frame out of picture frame molding.